alexgerrese/GoBringIt-Delivery/README.md

 # BringIt

-TODO (in order of greatest to least priority):
+LARGE SCALE TODOS (in order of greatest to least priority):
 - Do Restaurant List (DONE)
 - Do Categories (DONE)
 - Do Menu Items (DONE)